Spelling Rules: C, K or CK?

 The chart also displays using <k> after consonants and long vowels.
 When your students are at that point, refer to the chart again.

-You might have someone ask, “Why can’t <c> be with <e> or <i>?”
+You might have someone ask, “Why can’t we use <c> with <e> or <i>?”
 This is a good time to tell students that when <c> is paired with <e> or <i> it makes a different sound.
-“When you see the pattern <ce, ci, cy>, <c> says /s/.”
+“When you see the pattern <ce, ci, cy>, <c> signals /s/.”
 This skill is covered later in the program.

 Students can continue practicing with the following activities: